Sexual Abuse

 - Prior history on the part of the abuser

 While corroborating evidence such as that described above is important in a sexual abuse case, the victim’s testimony is often the most compelling evidence offered.
-We understand that testifying about sexual abuse can be difficult and intimidating, and have helped to empower many victims to tell their stories in the courtroom and assert their rights.
+We understand that testifying about such matters can be difficult and intimidating, and have helped to empower many victims to tell their stories in the courtroom and assert their rights.

-Collecting a Judgment in a Sexual Abuse Case
+Collecting a Judgment in a Sexual Assault Case

-One challenge associated with sexual abuse cases, and an issue that deters some law firms from representing victims of sexual abuse, is that the acts giving rise to the claim fall outside most insurance policies.
+One challenge associated with sex crime cases, and an issue that deters some law firms from representing victims of sexual abuse, is that the acts giving rise to the claim fall outside most insurance policies.
 Collecting a judgment against an individual without insurance coverage can be difficult, particularly if the abuser is incarcerated.

 Our extensive experience with sexual abuse claims often allows us to avoid insurance policy exclusions and find coverage to compensate the victim.

-Work with the Right Georgia Sexual Abuse Lawyer
+Work with the Right Atlanta Sexual Assault Attorney

-At Hoffspiegel Law, we are committed to helping victims of sexual abuse, and have made the investment necessary to fully prepare to do your case justice.
-Contact us today at (404) 760-8600, or click the Contact Us button to learn more about how we can help you take back control.
+At Hoffspiegel Law, we are committed to helping victims of sexual abuse and have made the investment necessary to fully prepare to do your case justice.
+Call our law firm at (404) 760-8600 to schedule a free consultation, or click the Contact Us button to learn more about how we can help you take back control.